 Light It Up 4 HD

 Since 2015, the enthusiasm of our families and volunteers has made Light It Up 4 HD a cross Canada movement.
 Buildings, monuments and statues across Canada light up in blue and purple during May to raise awareness for Juvenile HD (in purple) and HD (in blue) and Huntington Disease Awareness Month.
-For areas that don’t have a monument in their community to light up, many use blue and purple lights at their own homes.
+In areas that don’t have a monument in their community to light up, many use blue and purple lights at their own homes.

 As part of May Awareness, volunteers across Canada request that buildings in their community fly the Huntington Society of Canada flag for a period of time during the month of May.
 The flag raises awareness and honours those affected by the disease.
 Volunteers across Canada also strive to make HD Awareness Month official in their communities by having local government members proclaim May as HD Awareness Month.

 In an effort to gain national attention for HD Awareness Month, volunteers have been working hard with us to participate in media interviews and segments across the country.